Big City Plan: High rise development

 To improve the skyline of Birmingham, the "High Places" document was produced by the council to outline appropriate places for highrise buildings and to explain what the council expects from their design.
 Birmingham city centre is located on a sandstone ridge and is about 100 metres above sea level meaning that towers no taller than 40 storeys are advised due to CAA height restrictions.

 Several towers have been proposed for Birmingham since.
 Beetham Tower was originally proposed at 191 metres, however, the height restrictions meant the height was cut down to 122 metres.
 It has since been completed.
 V Building, first known as Arena Central Tower, was first proposed at 245 metres but was also shortened to 175 metres.
 The building was redesigned by Eric Kuhne and is proposed at 152 metres.

 One building, Broad Street Tower, surpasses the height restrictions.
-It received planning approval in 2006 when Birmingham International Airport withdrew objections to the tower.
+It received planning approval in 2006 when Birmingham Airport withdrew objections to the tower.